mattermost/docs/source/administration/config-settings.rst

 Privacy Policy link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Configurable link to Privacy Policy your organization may provide to end users.
+Configurable link to Privacy Policy your organization may provide to end users on the footer of the sign-up and login pages.
 By default, links to a Privacy Policy page hosted on about.mattermost.com.

+In version 5.17 and later, this setting does not change the privacy policy link in **Main Menu > About Mattermost**, which refers to the Mattermost Privacy Policy.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PrivacyPolicyLink": "https://about.mattermost.com/default-privacy-policy/"`` with string input.                         |